Who should I contact first?

 Calling your insurer should clarify what your policy covers, but you should also check your policy documentation.

 You will have been sent an Insurance Product Information Document (IPID) that summarises your cover, as well as a longer 'policy wording' document, which will list the reasons your insurer might decline your claim.

 Most documents will have a 'cancellation' section - details on 'abandonment' and 'travel disruption' (which may have been an optional extra) will also be helpful.

 You should also read your insurer's 'Covid cover' section carefully if it has one, as it may still have exclusions around the pandemic that you don't anticipate.

 What if I cancelled on official advice?

-- Find out more: travel insurance and coronavirus
+- Find out more: latest news on insurance and coronavirus

 How can I dispute an insurer's decision?